 Nor do I handle these cases on a contingency.
 No attorney is his right mind does.
 There are just too many variables.

 Every one of these cases is different.
 Tenant lawsuits for non-payment of rent involve less work than do property damage cases.
 The difference isn’t huge, but there is a near certainty that I will ask for a larger retainer on a property damage case.

 My firm offers free initial consultations to landlords who would like to learn more about suing their tenants.
-Please give us a ring at 817 835-9410 to schedule your free consultation!
+Please give us a ring at 817 835-9410 to schedule your Free Consultation (Landlords Only)!